 If you feel that you were the victim of a fraud by a mortgage company, bank or financial professional, give us a call.
 Many cases can be handled on a contingency or “success” fee basis meaning no legal fees unless we recover money for you.
 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).

-Mahany & Ertl – America’s Fraud Lawyers.
+Mahany law – America’s Fraud Lawyers.
 Offices in Milwaukee, Wisconsin; Detroit, Michigan; Portland, Maine; Minneapolis, Minnesota and San Francisco, California.
-Legal malpractice services available in many jurisdictions.

 When this post was written, we had not even filed our first whistleblower case against Bank of America.
 Shortly thereafter we filed such a case.
 Just two days before Christmas 2014, that case was responsible for $171 million dollars in whistleblower rewards.
 Bank of America paid $16.65 billion.